iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___1.10.0/report.md

 > Wasnt for my state<br> :date: __2021-02-23 07:32:27__

 > Funny how it stopped updating right after the election!
 Weird huh?
 I'm not for either side I just find it very very strange that covid is not as big a deal now.<br> :date: __2021-02-18 01:59:41__

-> Seriously I just opened the app on my phone and the last update was the end of November.
-Like how is this going to be efficient if it doesn't do anything...<br> :date: __2021-02-13 04:57:52__